LFLCH/RobotDSL/README.md

 # RobotDSL
 RobotDSL is a school project (ESIR3 - ASE) that aims to create a simple Domain Specific Language (DSL) for Robots.

+Find more about the developpment process in the associated [file](documentation/devprocess.md).

 # RobotScript
 <p align="center">
   <img src="./assets/logo_name.svg" alt="robotscript logo" width="400">